excelsior-oss/excelsior-jet-maven-plugin/README.md

 ### Overview

-The current version of the plugin supports very basic functionality.
-It can only handle *plain Java SE applications*, i.e. applications that have a main class and all their dependencies are explicitly listed in the JVM classpath at launch time.
+The current version of the plugin can handle either *plain Java SE applications*, i.e. applications that have a main class and all their dependencies are explicitly listed in the JVM classpath at launch time or web applications that can be deployed and run in Tomcat application server.

 In other words, if your application can be launched using a command line of the following form: